-Focus Announces Second and Final Closing of a Non-Brokered Private Placement for \$2,077,500
+Second and Final Closing of a Non-Brokered Private Placement for \$2,077,500

-Subsequent to the year ended September 30, 2017, on October 5, 2017, the Company announced that it has received all the necessary regulatory approvals to complete the previously announced additional \$2,077,500 subscription (see news release dated September 26, 2017 for more details).
+On October 5, 2017, the Company announced that it has received all the necessary regulatory approvals to complete the previously announced additional \$2,077,500 subscription (see news release dated September 26, 2017 for more details).
 Therefore, as part of a second and final closing of its previously announced non-brokered private placement (the "Offering"), Focus has issued 27,700,000 units at a price of \$0.075 per unit for gross proceeds of \$2,077,500.
 Each unit consists of one common share in the capital of Focus and one common share purchase warrant.
 Each warrant entitles its holder to purchase one additional common share of Focus at an exercise price of \$0.10 until October 4, 2021.

-Under applicable securities legislation and the policies of the TSX Venture Exchange (the "Exchange"), the securities issued at the second closing of the private placement are subject to a four-month hold period, expiring on February 5, 2018.
+Under applicable securities legislation and the policies of the TSX Venture Exchange (the "Exchange"), the securities issued at the second closing of the private placement were subject to a four-month hold period, that expired on February 5, 2018.
 The Offering remains subject to the final approval of the Exchange.